Bayesian Inference from Non-Ignorable Network Sampling Designs: Theory and Definitions

-Let $I$ denote RDS, which is understood as a probabilistic process that propagates through a network $\mathcal{G}$.
-The probability distribution for $I$ given $\mathcal{G}$ can be written as:
+Remember that, in this paper, we follow the convention established by \cite{Rubin1} of incorporating the uncertainty of the sampling mechanism via its conditional distribution with respect of the full data (Equation \ref{Eq:RubinFactor}).
+In principle, one should write the distribution of RDS as $p(I \mid \mathcal{G},Y,\eta)$.
+This intuition seems to be validated by the fact that RDS can be seen as a stochastic algorithm with $(\mathcal{G},Y,\eta)$ as inputs.
+However, from the policies $(a)-(e)$, it follows that the distribution of RDS is constant with respect to the value of $Y$.
+Therefore, from now on, the distribution of RDS (and any other link-tracing design) will be written as $p(I \mid \mathcal{G},\eta)$.

-Here $\tilde{d}_{(\cdot)}$ stands for the number of neighbors (\emph{i.e.}, adjacent nodes with respect to $\mathcal{G}$) of the corresponding node that have not been sampled yet; $w_{(\cdot)}$ denotes the number of recruited neighbors by a given node during the previous wave, while $k$ denotes the number of waves needed to recruit $n$ individuals (such number is a function of the RDS policies and the restrictions imposed by the graph topology).
+Let $I$ denote RDS, which is understood as a probabilistic process for gathering data that propagates through a network $\mathcal{G}$.
+RDS is fully specified by $\eta=(m,s,n)$.
+The probability distribution for $I$ given $\mathcal{G}$ ($s$ was set equal to 1, to ease the exposition) can be written as:

-Respondent-Driven Sampling is not ignorable.
-The distribution of the sampling mechanism $I$ depends on the subgraph of $\mathcal{G}$ that is included in the sample, but it also depends on information regarding $\mathcal{G}_{EXC}$.
-If a node is recruited and has $d$ neighbors, where $d>m$, $m$ being the number of coupons per individual, then the distribution of $I$ depends on the number of neighbors of the node not included in the sample.
-Then,
+Here $\tilde{d}_{(\cdot)}$ stands for the number of neighbours (with respect to $\mathcal{G}$) of a given vertex that have not been sampled before it, we refer to it as the \emph{adjusted degree}; $w_{(\cdot)}$ denotes the number of recruited individuals during the previous wave by a given vertex (clearly, $w_{(\cdot)} \leq m$); while $k$ denotes the number of waves needed to recruit $n$ individuals (such number is a function of the RDS policies and the restrictions imposed by the graph topology).